-- Pre-application consultation with N DEAT (apologies received from the delegates from L DEDET and M DALA these authorities stated that they will abide by the decision of N DEAT) regarding the process to be followed with regards to the proposed project (minutes were also forwarded to L DEDET and M DALA, who were absent from the meeting).
+- Pre-application consultation with N DEAT regarding the process to be followed with regards to the proposed project.
+Apologies were received from the delegates from L DEDET and M DALA - these authorities stated that they will abide by the decision of N DEAT.
+The minutes of this meeting were also forwarded to L DEDET and M DALA, who were absent from the meeting.
 The minutes of this meeting are attached in Appendix C of this report; - Submission of an Application for Authorisation in terms of Section 24(5) read with Section 44 of the National Environmental Management Act (NEMA), 1998 (Act No. 107 of 1998), with respect to listed activities identified in terms of Sections 24 and 24D of the NEMA, Regulations No. R. 386 & 387, to N DEAT together with declarations of independence from the environmental consultants.
-Copies of the application form and declaration of independence to DEAT, as well as the acknowledgement of receipt received from DEAT A, are included in Appendix D of this report.
+Copies of the application form and declaration of independence to N DEAT, as well as the acknowledgement of receipt received from N DEAT, are included in Appendix D of this report.